Second-order accurate finite volume method for well-driven flows: Numerical tests

-where $Q$ is the numerical well flux and $Q_{A}$ is the analytical flux. \begin{example} We consider a circular reservoir with a well in the center.
+\begin{example} We consider a circular reservoir with a well in the center $(0,0)$.
 The exact flow rate is given by (\ref{totalFlux}), and the exact hydraulic head at distance $\rho$ from the center is

-In this example we specify the hydraulic head in the well $h_{w}$ and at $\rho=R$.
-We take $r=0.05$, $R=200$, $h_{w}=55$, $h_{R}=100$ and $K=0.0001$.
+In this example we specify the hydraulic head in the well $h_{\text{w}}$ and at $\rho=R$.
+We take $R=200$, $h_{\text{w}}=55$, $h_{R}=100$ and $K=0.0001$.
 Transfer coefficient $\Psi$ is set so that the hydraulic head at the well wall is $h_{r}=60$.

 The errors are presented in Table \ref{table1}.
-The uncorrected scheme is not second-order accurate for the considered meshes and the flow rate through the well is completely wrong.
+The uncorrected scheme is inconsistent in the maximum norm for the considered meshes and the flow rate through the well is completely wrong.
 The hydraulic head error is larger near the well, as shown in Fig. \ref{headError1} (left).
 This is as expected because the flow velocity changes quickly in this region.
-If even finer meshes could be used, this scheme would likely approach second-order accuracy at some point.

-If the WFC scheme is used, errors are smaller than those obtained without any correction.
-The largest errors are still located near the well (Fig. \ref{headError1} middle).
-The well flow rate error is around one percent on the coarsest mesh and it decreases very slowly as the mesh is refined.
-However, the scheme is still not even first-order accurate for the considered meshes.
+If the WFC scheme is used, the errors are smaller than those obtained without any correction.
+The largest errors are still located near the well (Fig. \ref{headError1}, middle).
+The well flow rate error is around one percent on the coarsest mesh and it does not decrease as the mesh is refined.
+Therefore, the scheme is inconsistent.

-The results for the NWC scheme were obtained using a near-well region with radius $\rho=40$.
+The results for the NWC scheme were obtained using a near-well region with radius $40$.
 The absolute hydraulic head error distribution is shown in Fig. \ref{headError1} (right).
-Results obtained in this way are second-order accurate.
+The results obtained in this way are second-order accurate.
 If we took $R$ for the radius of the near-well region, then this scheme would be exact.

-The reduction of the well flow rate error with the mesh parameter is less predictable because it depends on the particular geometry of the few cells around the well, which changes in a random fashion.
-Nevertheless, a comparison of flow rate errors on the finest and coarsest meshes shows that this flow rate is at least first order accurate.
+The reduction of the well flow rate error with the mesh parameter is less predictable because it depends on the particular geometry of the few cells around the well, which changes in a random fashion as the mesh is refined.
+Nevertheless, a comparison of flow rate errors on the finest and coarsest meshes shows that this flow rate is at least first-order accurate.

+From analytical solution (\ref{pr1}) we can see that the gradient of hydraulic head changes more sharply if the well radius is smaller.
+Therefore, we can expect better results with the uncorrected scheme if the well is larger.

+It follows from equations (\ref{wellFaceFluxCorr}) and (\ref{diffBun}) that the distance between cell centroids and the well center must not be less than the well radius.
+This requirement limits how much we can refine the grids.
+This should not present a problem in real-world applications, but in order to be able to perform the refinement tests, we triangulate the ring domain and use the inner circle of the ring as the well cell.